YouTube is a unique platform that falls into both social media and search engine categories.

-- Violence, nudity, etc. Those general things that go against the YouTube Community guidelines.
+- Violence, nudity, and other things that go against YouTube Community guidelines

-If you’re serious about YouTube SEO & ranking your videos, these 4 aspects are really basic principles that you should and can be avoided easily.
+If you’re serious about YouTube SEO and ranking your videos, these 4 aspects are really basic principles that you should and can be avoided easily.

-Keyword research isn’t as difficult as it may sound, just peruse through similar content, use Google’s keyword planner & YouTube’s search bar to get an idea of what people are looking for in your niche.
+Keyword research isn’t as difficult as it may sound, peruse similar content, use Google’s keyword planner, and YouTube’s search bar to get an idea of what people are looking for in your niche.

 Lastly, how do you know if you’re making good content?
-Ask yourself this; Why & for whom am I making this?
-If you can’t come up with a good answer, bin it & move onto your next idea.
+Ask yourself this; Why and for whom am I making this?
+If you can’t come up with a good answer, bin it and move on to your next idea.

 YouTube may have a smart way of ranking videos, but it still needs a helping hand from the creator.